drugdata/D3R_grandchallenge_evaluator/README.md

     The script D3R_GC2_ranking_calculation.py under folder ranking_calculations calculate the ranking related statistics: Kendall's Tau, Spearman's rho for both scoring and free energy submissions, and Pearson's R, RMSE for free energy submissions only.
     Please check out the front of the script for usage and examples.

-Please feel free to contact Shuai Liu (shuailiu25@gmail.com) if you have any questions.
+Please feel free to contact drugdesigndata@gmail.com if you have any questions.